-Friends of our four-legged, despite the stronger immunity and excellent health, can still fall ill.
-And their diseases are often the same as in humans.
-For example, hepatic inflammation is often diagnosed, in dogs it is also associated with tissue damage of this important organ.
-Inflammation causes redness, cellular infiltration, dystrophy and other changes in the structure of the liver, provoking its insufficiency.
-What threatens hepatitis, developed in dogs, and what do veterinarians offer for its treatment?
+Our four-legged friends, despite stronger immunity and excellent health, can still get sick.
+Moreover, their diseases are often the same as in humans.
+For example, hepatitis is often diagnosed as hepatitis, in dogs it is also associated with damage to the tissues of this important organ.
+Inflammation causes redness, cellular infiltration, dystrophy and other changes in the structure of the liver, provoking its failure.
+What threatens hepatitis, developed in dogs, and what do veterinarians suggest for his treatment?

 - Виды болезни и причины развития патологии 1.
-Types of the disease and the causes of the development of pathology
+Types of disease and causes of pathology

 - Пути заражения 2.
 Ways of infection